-Monday Muddle: invincible, invisible
+Monday Muddle: discreet, discrete

 invincible: (adjective) too powerful to be conquered or overcome invisible: (adjective) unable to be seen, not apparent to the eye